sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/1LU-what_is_ecommerce.md

 - D2C (Direct-to-Consumer) - Transactions where companies sell their products directly to consumers, bypassing traditional retail channels like wholesalers and retailers.

-Example: Warby Parker, an eyewear company that sells glasses directly to consumers through their website and physical stores, eliminating the need for intermediaries and offering a more personalized shopping experience.
+Example: Warby Parker, an eyewear company that sells glasses directly to consumers through their website and physical stores, eliminating the need for intermediaries.

-Thre are more other models but however, Shopware is compatible as B2B, B2C and D2C.
+There are more other models; however, Shopware is compatible as B2B, B2C and D2C.

-So as per the client's requirement, we can opt for B2C model.
+So as per the business requirement stated above, B2C model works for TekUniverse.

 ### eCommerce Platforms

-After deciding on the eCommerce model, you think of an eCommerce platform to build your online store.
+Next the business would wonder what kinda ecommerce platform can comply to TeckUniverse's requirements.

 eCommerce platforms are software solutions that enable businesses to create, manage, and operate online stores.
-They provide a wide range of functionalities, including website design, product management, shopping cart solutions, payment processing, and customer service tools.
+These platforms provide the necessary tools for listing products, processing payments, handling orders, and managing customer relationships.
+They cater to a wide range of business models, from small startups to large enterprises, and often include features like customizable templates, SEO tools, and integration with other business systems like inventory management and shipping services, etc.

 Shopware is one of the leading ecommerce platforms.
-Others include Shopify, Magento, eCommerceTools and more.
+Others include Shopify, Magento, BigCommerce, Salesforce, WooCommerce and more.

+With these many options and more, why should you choose Shopware?
-So the next unit will let you know why to choose Shopware.
+Head to the next unit for better understanding.